-The rate of natural population growth is relatively high.
-In 2022, the performance of the students in the district remained poor.
+The rate of natural population increase is relatively high.
+Students’ performance in the district again remains poor.
 Healthcare suffers from a chronic shortage of doctors and hospital beds.
-The number of registered crimes against the person and property is among the lowest in the country, and their detection is among the highest.
-The amount of household waste generated in the district is low, but also, a relatively small proportion of municipal waste is handed over for treatment and recycling.
-Cultural life in the district is among the least active in the country.
+Life expectancy is high.
+The number of registered crimes against the person and property is low and the crime detection rate is high.
+The amount of household waste generated in the district is low, but at the same time, only a small proportion of this waste is handed over for treatment and recycling.
+Cultural life and tourism in Kardzhali district are among the least active in the country.

 Download reports from preivious years: